iotresearchunisa/IoT-MCU-IDS/App/README.md

 ### Placement of Credentials
 The OAuth JSON file (credentials.json) should be placed in the `clent` folder.
 This is used by the client applications.

-The service account token (service-account-file.json) should be placed in the `server` folder.
+The service account token (service-account-file.json) should be placed in the `server_raspi` folder.
 This is used by the Raspberry Pi.